Memory System

 - Store them with categories and importance scores

-This produces higher-quality memories than rule-based extraction.
+This produces higher-quality memories than automatic extraction alone.

 Session Indexing (Optional)